red-hat-storage/ocs-ci/docs/usage.md

     --deploy
 ```

-#### Deployment via UI - openshift console
+#### Deployment via UI

-Please follow setup instructions mentioned in [Getting started](./getting_started.md) document.
-To enable UI deployment please pass `--ocsci-conf conf/ocsci/ui-testing.yaml` where you will have to update path to
+To enable UI deployment please pass `--ocsci-conf conf/ocsci/ui_deployment.yaml`
-your clone of openshift console repository.
+At the moment, UI deployment is possible for the following platforms:
+- AWS
+- vSphere

 #### Running tests on deployed environment